A guide to Google My Business

 Working alongside your website

-Remember to keep your My Business listing up-to-date so if your contact details or opening hours change make sure you update them.
-When someone buys a product or service from you ask them to leave reviews for you through My Business.
+Remember to keep your Google My Business listing up-to-date so if your contact details or opening hours change make sure you update them.
+When someone buys a product or service from you ask them to leave reviews for you through Google My Business.

-To get the most out of My Business remember that it should form just part of your local search strategy.
+To get the most out of Google My Business remember that it should form just part of your local search strategy.
 Don’t forget to also keep your website up-to-date with local content and get backlinks from revelant, good quality websites such as local business directories.

 Google My Business is a really useful marketing tool, it’s free to use, easy to set up and another great way of getting your business in front of your customers.
 It can really help with your local search strategy just as long as you remember to keep the information on it accurate and up-to-date.